jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We call someone a _genius_ when he or she uses existing technology to make a new tool.
 Happily, these trailblazers are self-motivated and we already celebrate their intellect and innovations.
 But innovation isn’t the only step toward Techvolution.
 We truly evolve only when the _extras_ choose to accept and use a new tool.

-It's like learning to type.
-Computers could be everywhere, but if people refused to type, then they'd be useless.
-Only when individuals decide learn how to use a tool, does it enter into our ecosystem and change the world.
+For example, think of computers and people need to know to type.
+Computers could be everywhere, but if people refused to type, then computers would be useless.
+Only when individuals decide to learn how to use a tool, does it enter into our ecosystem and change the world.

-So, what trick does Nature play on extras to reach for new tools and risk Darth Blockbuster’s wrath?
+So, what trick does Nature play on extras to reach for new tools when so often would could be risking Darth Blockbuster’s wrath?
 The answer is a force found within us all.

-Unlike evolution, the trick is not actually akin to magic we won’t ever be able to fully decipher or replicate.
-The different is that we humans  understand they’re dropping one tool and familiarizing themselves with another, like when swapping out the DVD player for Netflix.
+Unlike evolution, the trick is not actually akin to magic that we won’t ever be able to fully decipher or replicate.
+The difference is that we humans understand we’re dropping one tool and familiarizing ourselves with another, like when swapping out the DVD player for Netflix.
 Yet there’s still something wonderfully mystical about choosing to leave one’s comfort zone to learn a new cyborgolgy.
 I call it majic; it’s pronounced like magic, but spelled differently to note the key difference to its homonym: it’s the free choice of a regular person to proactively and intentionally evolve, even if they don’t know exactly how they will when they make the decision to do so.
 Majic encompasses our yearning to explore, to learn, to evolve, to live to our fullest potential; all of which require new tools to empower us to make real the dreams that exist in our minds.
 It’s the first step to a different tomorrow.

 Typically, we underappreciate how cool it is to learn new tools.
 But every time we try, we’re like a drowning desert fox wearing fins and goggles and yelling "I’m getting better!" as he flounders in the water.
 Pushing our boundaries is what life is all about.
 It’s majic that keeps us jumping back into the water and out of our comfort zone.

 Techvolution is the ruling philosophy that encourages extras to "majically" bond with any tool they want so they can solve frontline problems.
 Yet what do we do when the Death Star say it’s wrong?

 **Majic**: The natural inclination of a person learn, use, and hold new tools to increase their natural abilities.